 - Defended client in class action filed in the United States District Court of the Southern District of Florida predicated on alleged violations of the Sherman Act.

-- Represented one of the largest banking institutions in the United States in federal court litigation involving claims of breach of non-solicitation agreements and theft of trade secrets.
+- Represented Bank of America and Merrill Lynch in federal and state court litigation involving claims of breach of non-solicitation agreements and theft of trade secrets.

 - Defended a former employee of Charles Schwab at an evidentiary hearing in federal court against a claim for misappropriation of trade secrets and breach of a non-solicitation agreement.